 NHS Luton & Dunstable Hospital use Consultant Connect to operate an Urgent Paediatric Advice & Guidance line.
 GPs can use the line for urgent Advice & Guidance and direct referrals into the Paediatric Assessment Unit.
 That allows the hospital to know what’s coming and why, but also makes sure it is the best place for the patient to be.
 The team also facilitate community alternatives when appropriate.
 It’s a successful approach – recent project data, where outcomes have been reported, shows that 64% of cases are navigated for same-day urgent assessment, rather than going to A&E, the average answer time is just 17 seconds with calls being connected first time for 98% of calls.

 Dr Tariq Bhatti is a Paediatric Consultant at NHS Ashford and St Peter’s Hospitals NHS Foundation Trust, in Surrey.
-He is on a rota of consultants answering calls from local GPs.
+He is on a rota of consultants answering calls from local clinicians.

-Dr Margaret Kalilani-Themuka, a GP in Milton Keynes CCG told us about a baby who presented with low oxygen saturation.
+Dr Margaret Kalilani-Themuka, a GP in Milton Keynes told us about a baby who presented with low oxygen saturation:

-Dr Diane Fitzsimmons is a GP in NHS Derby and Derbyshire CCG and helped a young patient recently with severe constipation using rapid Advice & Guidance via Consultant Connect.
+Dr Diane Fitzsimmons is a GP in Derbyshire and helped a young patient recently with severe constipation using rapid Advice & Guidance via Consultant Connect: